bcm22/password_generator/README.md

 # password_generator

 ## Description
 My motivation for this project was to create a functional passoword generator that is user friendly and easy to navigate.
 What I learned from this project is how to write functions that verifys user inputs as well as record user input and generate a password based on their input.
+This project also motivated me to look into how a user could copy the generated code.
+That however is not available in this project.

 ## Installiation